-After a cardiac event, it is natural to have many concerns and questions, such as:
+After a cardiac event, it is natural to have many concerns, such as:

 Phases of Cardiac Rehabilitation

 Our proven, four-phased approach includes recovery planning, education, lifestyle modifications and gradual integration of exercise:

 Phase I – Inpatient

 Phase I begins in the hospital within two to five days of a cardiac event, and includes an activity-progression program and patient education.